m-abdullah-06/m-abdullah-06/README.md

 ## `$ whoami` — Command Center

-I'm **Muhammad Abdullah Kamran**, a final-semester DAE Software Engineering student at Aligarh Institute of Technology, Karachi — currently piloting a transition from full-stack development into cybersecurity.
+I'm **Muhammad Abdullah**, a final-semester DAE Software Engineering student at Aligarh Institute of Technology, Karachi — currently piloting a transition from full-stack development into cybersecurity.